How can Death Doulas nourish your soul?

 Sometimes a Death Doula addresses a single issue such as funeral arrangements but they generally assist in various areas over a period of time.
 The Death Doula may act on behalf of the client to enquire about possible arrangements and options, but should always honour their client’s beliefs, needs and wishes.

 As clients are often confused in this new territory, a Death Doula can clarify all the decisions that need to be finalised with wisdom, delicacy and compassion.
 The Death Doula can also ease the carer’s load by taking on tasks ranging from domestic duties to legal matters and providing companionship to the dying.
 They may also act as an advocate for the dying by liaising with medical care, funeral homes and other service providers.
+They may even provide cold beds, allowing the deceased’s body to remain at home prior to the funeral.

 As with any complementary practice, please consult your medical professional before consulting a Death Doula.
 If you have any concerns at all, also speak to your Death Doula, who will be happy to address these and evaluate whether it is a suitable option for you.